Canonical reduction of stabilizers for Artin stacks with good moduli spaces: Fixed loci of Artin stacks

 \begin{proof*}[Proof of Proposition~\ref{prop.ixmax-singular}] (1) is an immediate consequence of the main claim since if $T=\Spec k$ with $k$ perfect, then $H_0=(I\ix\times_\ix T)_0$ is the unique choice of $H_0$.
 (3a)$\implies$(3b) follows by definition and (3b)$\implies$(3c) is trivial.

-To prove the main claim and (3c)$\implies$(3a) we may work fppf-locally around a point with stabilizer of dimension $n$.
-Using the local structure theorem of \cite{AHR:15}, we can thus assume that $\ix=[X/G]$ where $G$ is linearly reductive of dimension $n$.
+To prove the main claim, (3c)$\implies$(3a) and (4) we may work \'etale-locally around a closed point $x\in |\ix|$ with stabilizer of dimension $n$.
+More precisely, if $\ix'\to \ix$ is \'etale, representable and separated and $\ix'$ has a good moduli space, then it is enough to deduce the result for $\ix'$.
+Using the local structure theorem (Theorem~\ref{thm.localstructuregeneral}), we can thus assume that $\ix=[X/G]$ where $G$ is either diagonalizable or split reductive of relative dimension $n$ over $\Spec \ZZ$.
 The main claim thus follows from (2).
 The following lemma applied to $H=I\ix\times_\ix T$ implies (2) and (3c)$\implies$(3a).
-If $\ix$ is smooth, then $X^{G_0}$ is smooth~\cite[Proposition A.8.10 (2)]{CGP:10} and (4) follows. \end{proof*}
+If $\ix=[X/G]\to S$ is smooth, then $\ix^\maxlocus=[X^{G_0}/G]\to S$ is smooth~\cite[Proposition A.8.10 (2)]{CGP:10}\footnote{If $x$ has characteristic zero and $S$ has mixed characteristic, then $G\times_\ZZ S\to S$ is reductive but need not be linearly reductive so \cite[Proposition A.8.10 (2)]{CGP:10} does not apply.
+We can, however, verify smoothness after replacing $\ix \to S$ with the base change along $S':=\Spec \cO^h_{S,s}\to S$ where $s$ is the image of $x$.
+Since $S'$ has characteristic zero, $G\times_\ZZ S'\to S'$ is linearly reductive and loc. cit. applies.}.
+If in addition $\ie=\bigcup_{i\in I} \ie_i$ is an snc divisor, then $\ix^\maxlocus$ meets $\ie$ with normal crossings since this can be verified after replacing $S$ with a base change to an algebraically closed field where we can conclude by Proposition~\ref{prop.ixmax}.
+We have now proved (4). \end{proof*}

-\begin{lemma} Let $G$ be a linearly reductive group scheme of dimension $n$ over $k$.
-Let $T$ be a scheme and let $H\subset G\times T$ be a closed subgroup.
-Then the following are equivalent: \begin{enumerate} \item $G_0\times T \subset H$. \item There exists a closed subgroup $H_0\subset H$ that is smooth over $T$ with connected fibers of dimension $n$. \item There exists a closed subgroup $H_1\subset H$ that is flat over $T$ with fibers of dimension $n$. \end{enumerate} and under these conditions $H_0$ is unique and equals $G_0\times T$.
+\begin{lemma} Let $G$ be a group scheme of dimension $n$ over $\Spec \ZZ$ and assume that $G$ is either diagonalizable or a Chevalley group.
+Let $T$ be a scheme and let $H\subset G\times T$ be a closed subgroup scheme.
+Then the following are equivalent: \begin{enumerate} \item $G_0\times T \subset H$. \item There exists a closed subgroup scheme $H_0\subset H$ that is smooth over $T$ with connected fibers of dimension $n$. \item There exists a closed subgroup scheme $H_1\subset H$ that is flat over $T$ with fibers of dimension $n$. \end{enumerate} and under these conditions $H_0$ is unique and equals $G_0\times T$.